Xumarro/RogueHeist/README.md

 ## 📈 Progression

 - **Difficulty Scaling**: As you progress, the AI becomes more aggressive, and guards become more difficult to take out.
-- **Unlockables**: New gadgets (e.g., silent weapons, hacking tools) and health upgrades become available as you survive longer runs.
+- **Unlockables**: New gadgets depending on the character choice (e.g., silent weapons for Lewis, or hacking tools for Layla) and health upgrades become available as you survive longer runs.

 ## 🛠️ How to Play

-1. Clone or download the repository.
-2. Run the game using **Godot Engine**.
-3. Follow on-screen instructions to control your character (movement, stealth, combat).
+1. Follow on-screen instructions to control your character (movement, stealth, combat).
-4. Use **[E]** to perform stealth kills and avoid detection.
+2. Use **[E]** to perform stealth kills and avoid detection.
+3. Use [Left mouse], [L], or [L2] to shoot weapons or use gadgets
-5. Survive through lockdowns or fight your way out!
+4. Survive through lockdowns or fight your way out!

 ## 💻 Technologies